 5. Both statues originally depicted the same pharaoh

-It’s believed that both statues used to depict Amenhotep III in all his glory.
+It’s believed that both statues were used to depict Amenhotep III in all his glory.
 His hands are resting on his knees and he is looking straight towards the Nile River.

 Because of the earthquakes, just about all the details above the waist have been destroyed, making it impossible to see the face of the Pharaoh and other details that might reveal who was really intended to be eternalized.